raphaelhalmas/raphaelhalmas/README.md

 ## Currently I am working ...

-... as a SAP ABAP consultant and Java developer at Seidor Brasil.
+... as a SAP ABAP consultant and Java developer at Infosys.

 ## Skills: